DongDongZh/WeLive-Community-Management/README.md

 * Ticket Submitting - Generate tickets of different issues categories by residents, and assign tickets with available maintenance staff.
 * Calendar - Sort notifications into calendar form, and enable

-Advanced features:
+Advanced features (to be developed in future):

-Payment - Produce late payment notification and bill of rent and maintenance.
+* Payment - Produce late payment notification and bill of rent and maintenance.

-Chat board - Allow residents to post anecdotes and communicate with others.
+* Chat board - Allow residents to post anecdotes and communicate with others.

-Major Tech Stack
+## Major Tech Stack

-Frontend:
+* Frontend:
-React
+   * React
-Ant design component library
+   * Ant design component library
-Axios
+   * Axios
-Backend:
+* Backend:
-Spring MVC
+   * Spring MVC
-Tomcat
+   * Tomcat
-Hibernate
+   * Hibernate
-MySQL database (built on Amazon RDS)
+   * MySQL database (built on Amazon RDS)